-It’s an iconic experience to drink Guinness at a bar in NYC.
-If you want to go out and have a great time and get the perfect pour of Guinness, visit Hibernia Bar, an Irish sports bar located in Hell’s Kitchen.
+If you want to go out and have a great time and get a perfectly poured Guinness, visit Hibernia Bar, an Irish sports bar located in Hell’s Kitchen.
 Hibernia is known for having the perfect pour of the perfect Irish brew.
+It’s an iconic experience to drink a perfectly poured Guinness at a bar in NYC.

 Believe it or not, the perfect Guinness pour really is an actual “thing”, and there really is a true history and science to it!